Wet AMD - Choroidal Neovascularization

 Parts of the Retina

-The retina consists of four different layers, specifically;
+The retina consists of four major layers:

-- outer neural layer which contains nerve cells and blood vessels;
+- Outer neural layer which contains nerve cells and blood vessels;

-- photoreceptor layer which is a single layer containing the light sensing rods and cones;
+- Photoreceptor layer which is a single layer containing the light sensing rods and cones;

-- pigmented retinal epithelium (RPE), with the bruch's membrane separating the RPE from the
+- Pigmented retinal epithelium (RPE), with the bruch's membrane separating the RPE from the

 The choroid layer contains most of the eyeball's blood vessels.
 It is also the layer prone to bacterial and secondary infections.
 There is no current effective medical treatment and so the abnormal blood vessel growth can readily develop as sight impairment or total vision loss.

 Symptoms may include: seeing flickering or blinking lights in the affected eye or eyes, blurred vision, loss of vision.
+Symptoms may occur fairly suddenly, (a few weeks).
+They can also include variations in color perception, and wavy lines (noticeable in the amsler grid test).

 The actual cause of choroidal neovascularization can vary.